Experiencing the Power of the Gospel

 I Cor 15 (v.
 51) Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed— (v.
 52) in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.

-Now that you know what God is doing; How should we respond, when going through trials of suffering?
+Now that you know what God is allowing; How should we respond, when going through trials of suffering?

 Back To: Main page